Nicholas Georgescu-Roegen: Retirement, later years and death

 His last years were marked by seclusion and withdrawal from the world.
 By now, Georgescu-Roegen was an old man.
 Although he had a productive and successful academic career behind him, he was disappointed that his work had not received the dissemination and recognition he had expected for it in his own lifetime.
 He believed he had long been running against a current.
 As he likened himself to one unlucky heretic and legendary martyr of science out of the Italian Renaissance, Georgescu-Roegen grumbled and exclaimed: "E pur si muove is ordinarily attributed to Galileo, although those words were the last ones uttered by Giordano Bruno on the burning stake!"
 He came to realise that he had failed in his life's work to warn the general public and change people's minds about the looming mineral resource exhaustion he himself was very concerned about.
 He finally grasped that philosophical pessimism may well be a stance favoured by a few solitary intellectuals like himself, but such a stance is normally shunned like a taboo in wider human culture: "[A] considered pessimist is looked upon as a bearer of bad news and ... is not welcomed ever ...", he lamented.
 Yet, in spite of his deep disappointment and frustration, he continued to write down and propagate his views as long as he was physically able to do so.

 By the end, his health deteriorated.
 He was becoming rather deaf, and complications caused by his diabetes rendered him unable to climb stairs.
 In his final years, he isolated himself completely.
 He cut off all human contact, even to those of his former colleagues and students who appreciated his contribution to economics.
 He died bitter and (almost) lonely in his home at the age of 88.
 His wife Otilia survived him by some four years.
 The couple had no children.
-At his express request, his ashes were brought to Romania and deposited at Bellu Cemetery, in the sector reserved for academicians.
+At his express request, his ashes were brought to Romania and deposited at Bellu Cemetery, in the sector reserved for academics.